khasinski/rails-awesome-tests/README.md

-# rails-awesome-tests
+# Rails Awesome Tests

 Inspired by [wroc_love.rb 2022](https://wrocloverb.com/) presentation, this is a collection of tools and advices how to shorten feedback loop from your tests.

 # Presentation

-Presentation went how through the 1960s, 1970s and 1980s running code shortened feedback loop.
-For some developers expected code change can give feedback loop in similiar times to those like in 1960s or later.
+Presentation went how through the 1960s, 1970s and 1980s we shortened our feedback loop by moving from indirect to direct access to our computers and automated testing.
+However, for some developers expected code change can give feedback loop in similiar times to those like in 1960s or later.
+This is because we still tend to delegate running our code to shared environments (like CI servers) and making our local setups unfit for exploratory programming and debugging.

 ## FEEDBACK LOOP SHORTENING 101